Partnering with Child Welfare programs to help ASWs build clinical skills and gain supervised experience toward licensure

 ASW/LCSW Clinical Supervision Requirements

-The ASW must complete a minimum of 3,000 supervised hours over a minimum of 104 weeks (approx. 2 years) of clinical experience and pass (1) Law and Ethics Exam and (2) LCSW licensing exam to become a Licensed Clinical Social Worker (LCSW).
-During this time, the ASW must participate in weekly supervision with the clinical supervisor, details below.
+To become a licensed clinical social worker (LCSW), the ASW must complete a minimum of 3,000 supervised hours over a minimum of 104 weeks (approx. 2 years) of clinical experience and pass (1) the Law and Ethics Exam and (2) the LCSW licensing exam.
+During this time, the ASW must participate in weekly supervision with the clinical supervisor, details of which are below.

 See below for the BBS LCSW Summary of Experience Requirements.